PeterHolmsoe/Social_data_final_report/README.md

 ## Explore the spread

-In the interactive map under, you can yourself see the spread of COVID-19 in the different US state.
+In the following interactive map, one can see the spread of COVID-19 in the different US state.

 (For the teacher: The plot is served on a Heroku serve, which is not super fast.
 If it does not work, reload the page and wait a minut or two)